FOR IMMEDIATE RELEASE

 Lucy Pollak firstname.lastname@example.org (818) 887-1499

-IAMA’s Under 30 Lab provides an artistic home for the next generation of L.A. playwrights and is an integral building block of the company’s mission to foster young, hip and modern storytelling.
-Now entering its third year, the Lab provides a writing community that fosters early-career playwrights under the age of 30 of varied backgrounds, vocations and skill levels.
-The writers meet on a monthly basis over the course of one year to share and develop their work in a peer-guided format led by Under 30 alum and program director Max Friedlich.
-Members of the Lab are also given dramaturgical support from the artistic and literary staff at IAMA, as well as a ticket to each of IAMA’s mainstage and virtual productions.
-Each year, the Lab culminates with readings or workshops of the members’ work that may be open to the public.
-In past years, IAMA has partnered with the Ojai Playwrights Conference, which offered mentorship to each playwright as they approached the end of their residency.
+The Under 30 Lab provides an artistic home for the next generation of L.A. playwrights and is an integral building block of IAMA’s mission to foster young, hip and modern storytelling.
+Over the course of this one-year residency, the writers will meet on a monthly basis to share and develop their work in a peer-guided format led by Under 30 alum and program director, Nicholas Pilapil.
+Members of the Lab will also be given dramaturgical support from the artistic and literary staff at IAMA, as well as a ticket to each of IAMA’s mainstage and virtual productions.
+The Lab will culminate in a public presentation of the members’ work.

 IAMA accepts submissions on an annual rolling basis; applicants must be between the ages of 18 and 29 and must be Los Angeles-based.
 For more information about the IAMA Under 30 Playwrights Lab, go to http://www.iamatheatre.com/under30.